Science

 • Talk about their findings, sometimes recording them

-• Identify and find out about features of the place they live and in the natural world
+• Identify and find out about features of the place they live and in the natural world around them

 The following topics are covered throughout Key Stage 1: